Routine maintenance, minor repairs and adjustments in the apartment

 Of the three options, you are the least restricted in a freehold flat.
 You can make large and small modifications, including building work, without needing permission from the unit owners’ association.
 However, you must report your intention to renovate to the HOA and in some cases the HOA will also ask you to provide construction documentation.
 In addition, you must also give the HOA access to the construction site.
 This is because the other residents of the apartment building have the right to check that the construction work does not interfere with their property (including their apartments) or common areas.

-Tip: Want to buy an apartment?
-We will provide you with a complete contractual and legal service related to the purchase of an apartment.
+Do you want to buy an apartment?
+We will provide you with a complete contractual and legal service related to the purchase of real estate.
 We will handle it within 48 hours, flawlessly and professionally.

 The express consent of the HOA is required if you would interfere with the common parts of the house.
 Their exact definition can be found in the owner’s declaration.
 However, this usually includes water and heat distribution systems, balconies or the sewerage system.